graphql-openfederation/website/src/pages/terms.md

 ---
-title: "Website Terms of Use"
+title: 'Website Terms of Use'
 tags: []
 date: 2023-09-01
-description: "The terms you agree to when accessing this website."
+description: 'The terms you agree to when accessing this website.'
+layout: ../layouts/Terms.astro
 ---

 Last modified: September 1st, 2023